North Warning System (NWS) Fixed-Wing Airlift/Transportation Services

 Important Notes

-This is for information and planning purposes only and is not a Request for Proposal.
-The Government will not pay for information submitted and does not commit to any acquisition.
-All information will be protected as Source Selection Information.
-Interested parties should monitor www.sam.gov for future opportunities.
+This is a Sources Sought notice for market research only and does not constitute a formal Request for Proposal (RFP).
+The Government will not pay for any information submitted and this notice does not commit the Government to any acquisition.
+All information received will be protected as Source Selection Information in accordance with FAR 3.104.
+An Amendment 01 was posted on April 22, 2026, providing clarifications to industry questions.